HanzFelix/flicker-chaos/README.md

 # Flicker Chaos
 Flicker Chaos is a Simon Says game developed as a final project for the Event-Driven Programming course.
-Players can test their memory and reflexes as they attempt to replicate the given sequences of flickers in this retro-like game.
+Players can test their memory as they attempt to replicate the given sequences of flickers in this retro-like game.

 ## Features
 - Three difficulty levels: Easy, Normal, and Difficult.